rittwiksood/inverted_ode_flow_Q_learning/README.md

 ## Citation

-This work builds on Flow Q-Learning:
+This work builds on Flow Q-Learning presented by following authors (not the authors of this paper):

 ```bibtex
 @inproceedings{park2025flow,